Nick Chubb Player Prop Bets for NFL Week 9 | Cleveland vs. Cincinnati 11/7/2021

 Season Stats

-- Chubb has taken 106 attempts for a team-leading 584 rushing yards (73.0 per game) with four touchdowns.
+- Chubb has had 106 attempts for a team-leading 584 rushing yards (73.0 per game) and scored four touchdowns.

+- He also averages 5.4 receiving yards per game, catching six passes for 43 yards.

 - The Browns have thrown the football in 49.0% of their plays from scrimmage this year while staying on the ground 51.0% of the time.
 This offensive attack ranks 14th in the NFL in points scored.